 Improvements in doing business

 Building on efforts over the last few years, Vietnam has proactively improved its business and investment environment for foreign companies.
 Vietnam continues to be a magnet for attracting foreign direct investment (FDI).
-Despite the pandemic, Vietnam was one of the few countries to have recorded a net positive GDP growth of 2.91 percent.
+Despite the pandemic, Vietnam continued to record net positive GDP growth.

 In the Doing Business 2020 report, Vietnam made noteworthy improvements in making it easier for businesses to access finance and run day-to-day operations.